-Peripheral artery disease, or PAD, is a collection of plaque (fat and cholesterol) in the arteries in your legs or arms.
+Peripheral artery disease, or PAD, is a collection of plaque (fat and cholesterol) in the arteries in your leg pain or arms.
 This makes it harder for your blood to carry oxygen and nutrients to the tissues.
 PAD is a chronic disease, but you can improve it with exercise, eating less fat and quitting tobacco products.

 Peripheral artery disease signs and symptoms include: